: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Phil Christman: We are Americans; our national myth is Footloose.
 None of us can enjoy our …

 : Sunset pictures never come anywhere close to capturing the real thing.
-That fact doesn’t seem …
+That fact doesn’t seem to …

 : After covering the so-called Nazca Lines with the kids as part of our history lesson this morning, …

-: Phil Christman, with his concluding paragraph on the problems with “whiteness”: So, I …
+: Phil Christman, with his concluding paragraph on the problems with “whiteness”: So, I am not …

-: Phil Christman, commenting on Blackness in an essay entitled “How to be White”: We …
+: Phil Christman, commenting on Blackness in an essay entitled “How to be White”: We could say that …

 : Phil Christman: Many Americans have been trained to believe that feeling is a form of labor, …